- About NCSS

 Our flagship journal, Social Education contains a balance of theoretical content and practical ideas for classroom use.
 Our award-winning resources include techniques for using teaching materials in the classroom, information on the latest instructional technology, reviews of educational media, research on significant topics related to social studies, and lesson plans that can be applied to various disciplines.
-The journal is organized into recurring departments including, Looking at the Law, Surfing the Net, and Teaching with Documents.
+The journal is organized into recurring departments including, Lessons on the Law, Surfing the Net, and Teaching with Documents.

 The searchable Social Education archives contains issues published since 1993.

 For K-6 teachers, we offer Social Studies and the Young Learner, a journal which meets teachers' needs for new information and creative teaching activities.
 The teaching techniques presented are designed to stimulate the reading, writing, and critical thinking skills vital to classroom success.